-The Baldwin AS416 was part of the builder's new Standard line released in the early 1950s.
-This unit was meant to replace its earlier predecessor, the DRS-6-4-1500 and came equipped with slightly more horsepower.
+The AS416 was part of Baldwin's new Standard Line released in the early 1950s.
+This unit was meant to replace its earlier predecessor, the DRS-6-4-1500, and came equipped with slightly more horsepower.

-From the outset of the company's road switcher line, which originally debuted in 1946, used the same basic carbody design; short high hood, offset cab, and trailing long hood.
+From the outset of the company's road switcher line, which debuted in 1946, used the same basic carbody design; a short high hood, offset cab, and trailing long hood.